Serdar Annaorazow

 He has been capped for the national team 39 times.

 Club career

 He began his career at HTTU Aşgabat.
 In 2014, he moved to the FC Altyn Asyr.

+In 2014, he won the AFC President's Cup, with the team defeating North Korea's Rimyongsu in the final.

+Since January 2015, he has been a player for the Ashgabat-based club Altyn Asyr.
+In his first year with Altyn Asyr, he became the 2015 champion of Turkmenistan and won both the 2015 Turkmenistan Super Cup and the 2015 Turkmenistan Cup.

 In March 2021, Annaorazow signed for club Nebitçi Balkanabat.

 International career

-He made his debut for the national team of Turkmenistan on 28 July 2008, in a qualifying match for the 2010 World Cup against the Indonesian national team, he came on as a substitute in the second half.
+He made his debut for the Turkmenistan national team on 28 July 2008, in a qualifying match for the 2010 World Cup against the Indonesia national team, he came on as a substitute in the second half.

 In December 2018, he was included in the bid for the 2019 Asian Cup.